mrmrcoleman/autocon2_workshop/README.md

 ### NetBox - Our Network Source of Truth

-A Network Source of Truth like [NetBox](https://netboxlabs.com/) is the cornerstone of any nutritious network automation stategy.
+A Network Source of Truth like [NetBox](https://netboxlabs.com/) is the bedrock of any network automation stategy.
 NetBox acts as your living documentation and captures the Low Level Design of your network, but initially our NetBox is empty (apart from a site called Slurpit, which you can ignore for now.)

 Populating NetBox typically happens in two stages: